auca/com.410/Practice_Tasks/Practice_03.md

 Computer Architecture, Practice #3
 ==================================

-In this task, we will work with the stack to store local variables and send arguments to functions.
+In this task, we will work with the stack to store local variables, send arguments to functions, and study internals of fundamental structured programming constructs.

 ## Problem #13: "Arguments to Functions"

 Recreate the following C program in x86-64 and aarch64 assembly manually.
 Note that parameters are of type `int`, but the return types of functions are `long`.
 Use sign-extension instructions of the target platform to do the C casts.
+Read chapter 9 of the C Programming: A Modern Approach, 2'nd Edition by K. N. King at the end.

 ```C
 #include <stdio.h>